pingidentity/terraform-provider-davinci/contributing/development-environment.md

 ## Local SDK Changes

-Occasionally, development may include changes to the [Davinci GO Client](https://github.com/samir-gandhi/davinci-client-go).
+Occasionally, development may include changes to the [DaVinci GO SDK](https://github.com/samir-gandhi/davinci-client-go).
 If you'd like to develop this provider locally using a local, modified version of the SDK, this can be achieved by adding a `replace` directive in the `go.mod` file.
 For example, the start of the `go.mod` file may look like the following example, where the local cloned SDK is in the `../davinci-go` relative path, and we substitute the `management` module:

 ```
 module github.com/pingidentity/terraform-provider-davinci

-go 1.18
+go 1.21

-replace github.com/samir-gandhi/davinci-client-go => ../davinci-go/davinci-client-go
+replace github.com/samir-gandhi/davinci-client-go => ../davinci-client-go

 require (
-	github.com/samir-gandhi/davinci-client-go v0.0.41
+	github.com/samir-gandhi/davinci-client-go v0.1.0

   ...
 )